Goat Hill Park

-First of all, if you don’t know about Goat Hill, you should.
+First of all, if you don’t know Goat Hill, you should.
 Goat Hill is World Class, Working Class as they call it.
 It is a great 18-hole par 65 self-described ‘short course’, that is located in the awesome seaside town of Oceanside, about 30 minutes north of San Diego.
 And simply put, it is a ton of fun to play.

 We played Goat Hill the day before the Famer’s Insurance Open.
 We went there for 2 reasons- the first, of course, was to play golf.
 And second, was to buy discounted tickets for the tournament that benefitted the North County Junior Golf Association- a true win/win if we have ever seen one!

 We didn’t have a tee time as we arrived, but, as we quickly found out, it was all cool.
 You don’t have your clubs, no problem.
 You’re wearing a t-shirt, no problem, it’s cool.
 You want to bring your dog, that’s awesome!
 Everything was cool and no problem!
 In our all too often stuffy world of pretentious golf, hearing the words “it’s cool” is so refreshing!

-After checking in with the pro-shop, we were next on the tenth tee!
+After checking in with the Pro Shop, we were next on the tenth tee!
 And, this is when we heard Mick yelling out some of his most famous lyrics, as Jumpin’ Jack Flash was playing over the loudspeakers.
 Yes, kick-ass rock music coming from the clubhouse speakers!
 See, we told you that you weren’t in Pretentiousville anymore!
-Menekse pushed her tee shot a little right, I pulled mine a little left, but it was all cool and we were off.
+Menekse pushed her tee shot a little right, and I pulled mine a little left, but it was all cool and we were off.

 Nemesis, the eleventh, was our favorite name and similarly our favorite hole.
 It is an uphill, 161-yard par-3 that is well protected by deep bunkers and requires an extra club from the tee.

 Going back down the same hill you came up, we also liked the par-4 12th hole, called The Shoot.
 The Shoot is a 318-yard dogleg left, where hitting the fairway is critical.
 Because from there, you’re left with a short iron to an uphill tiny green that is surrounded by wonderful eucalyptus trees, in a cathedral-type atmosphere.